cla-bit/PayStackEase/docs/source/authentication.rst

 Secret Keys and Public Secret Keys
 =====================================

+It is a matter of choice depending on how you want you application to process payment with Paystack API calls.
+If you want to use a server-side independently, using the **secret key** is best suited as this will give you full control and security.
+However, if you want to implement using **public key**, kindly note that you are no longer dealing with a server-side but a frontend-side.
+As such, paystackease will not be able to authenticate your **public key** with Paystack API calls.

-Paystackease uses a secret key to authenticate your API calls, while the public key is meant for your front-end, when integrating
+Paystackease uses a **secret key** to authenticate with Paystack API calls, while the **public key** is meant for your front-end, when integrating
 Paystack Inline and in Mobile SDKs only.